he141142/master-SA/clean_architect.md

 Remember, adhering to the Liskov Substitution Principle ensures that your code is more maintainable, and objects can be substituted seamlessly, leading to a more robust and flexible design.
 ```
+### Pattern support:
+The Factory Method Pattern:
+The Factory Method Pattern provides an interface for creating objects,
+but subclasses decide which class to instantiate.
+This supports the LSP by allowing subclasses to replace the base class during object creation.
+## I - Interface Segregation Principle (ISP):
+Suggests that a class should not be forced to implement interfaces it doesn't use.
+Instead of having large interfaces with many methods,
+it is better to create smaller and more specific interfaces
+to the needs of individual classes.
+=> This promotes decoupling and prevents
+classes from being burdened with unnecessary dependencies.

+## Dependency Inversion Principle (DIP):
+The Dependency Injection Pattern:
+This pattern helps implement the DIP by allowing you to
+inject dependencies into a class rather
+than having the class create its dependencies.
+This promotes loose coupling and makes classes more flexible and reusable.
+The Observer Pattern: The Observer Pattern allows objects to subscribe to
+changes in other objects (subject) without being tightly coupled.
+This promotes the DIP by allowing objects to depend on abstractions (the subject)
+rather than concrete implementations.